nginxinc/nginx-one-workshops/labs/lab7/readme.md

 ```

-1. Using the One Console, find your `<$NAME>-nginx-plus` Instance.
+1. Using the One Console, find your `<$NAME>-nginx-plus` under Manager > Instance.
 Click on the name, Configuration, then Edit your `nginx.conf` file, you will make 2 changes.

     - Uncomment Line #8 to enable the `ngx_http_js_module` module.
     - Uncomment Line #37 to set a parameter for an NGINX buffer called `subrequest_output_buffer_size`.